Karim-ezzedine/CartKit/README.md

 CartKit lets you manage multiple carts per store and per user scope (guest or profile), with pluggable storage (Core Data, SwiftData, or your own) and configurable pricing / validation / promotion / conflict-resolution engines.

+**CartKit at a glance**
+- Local-first cart management (no networking)
+- Supports guest and profile carts
+- Multiple carts per store
+- Explicit composition and dependency injection
+- Pluggable storage and business policies

 > **Status:** WIP
 > APIs and behavior may change until v1.0 is tagged.